Lipid nanoparticle technology

 - NDesigned for cancer vaccines

 It is driven by growing evidence of the advantages of IV administration of vaccine immunotherapies.
 Systemic administration of antigen-encoding mRNAs is a particularly potent way to induce high-magnitude antigen-specific CD8+ T-cell responses.
 Preclinical studies performed by eTheRNA have shown superiority in terms of efficacy compared to subcutaneous and intranodal administration in tumour models.
-Building on the preclinical and clinical successes to date, the ultimate goal of TIGER is the development of a TriMix-mRNA based immunotherapy suitable for IV application.

 Systemic delivery of naked, unformulated mRNA results in fast enzymatic degradation (due to RNases in plasma).